The ongoing shortage of building materials has pushed construction site theft to an all-time high,…

 Response: Yes / No

 Suggested Action: Vacant buildings are a magnet for criminals and pose multiple dangers and risks to life, such as unfinished flooring or unstable structures.
 Managers must secure empty properties.
-Boarding up or steel security doors can create a physical barrier.
-Vacant property alarms or CCTV act as a criminal deterrent.
+Window boarding up or steel security doors can create a physical barrier.
+Vacant property alarms or construction site CCTV act as a criminal deterrent.

 Risk Factor: Do you produce any waste material, off-cuts or by-products on-site?